cytopia/ansible-debian/README.md

 ## Test your profile
 Before actually running any new profile on your own system, you can and you should test that beforehand in a **Docker container** in order to see if everything works as expected.
 This might also be very handy in case you are creating a new role and want to see if it works.

+**Note:** This Docker image is built with full systemd support in order to elaborately test against a *real* environment.
+A systemd Docker container is started in a more complex way.
+That's why there is also a helper script for easy usage: [docker-run.sh](docker-run.sh).

 #### Build the Docker image
 ```
 docker build -t ansible-debian .